fabric8-services/fabric8-auth/minishift/dev_setup.md

 Here, we are going to deploy `auth`, `wit`, `fabric8-ui` services on minishift.

 #### Start Minishift
-We have make target defined to start minishift with reqquired cpu's and configuration.
+We have make target defined to start minishift with required cpu's and configuration.
 ```bash
 make minishift-start
 ```